JohannesBuchner/xars/README.rst

 Questions and Problems
 --------------------------------------------

-If you have any questions or issues or questions, please check the `FAQ <faq.rst>`_ or open a `Github issue <http://github.com/JohannesBuchner/xars/issues>`_.
+If you have any questions or issues or questions, please check the `FAQ <doc/faq.rst>`_ or open a `Github issue <http://github.com/JohannesBuchner/xars/issues>`_.
 This helps other people google the same question.

 License
 -------------------